Configuration Reference

 audit section

-For runtime compatibility in v0.4.0, prefer moduleConfig.audit as the source of truth.
+For mixed-version runtime compatibility, prefer moduleConfig.audit as the source of truth.

 | Key | Type | Default | Description |